majdal/modex/src/models/dating/README.md

-A small-to-medium-sized model on human attraction.
+A small-to-medium-sized model on human attraction for demonstration, concreteness, and debate.

 Features:
  * social network